Last Updated on June 17, 2025

 (Station: South Kensington)

-When you exit the South Kensington Tube, walk five minutes north to Cromwell Road where you’ll find museum heaven.
-There, almost abutting one another, are the Victoria & Albert Museum, the National History Museum, and the Science Museum.
+When you exit the South Kensington Tube, walk five minutes north to Cromwell Road, where you’ll find museum heaven.
+Almost abutting one another are the Victoria & Albert Museum, the National History Museum, and the Science Museum.
 All are spectacular in their own right.

 On the six floors of the V&A, as it’s known, you’ll find an incredible treasure house of fine and applied arts from around the world.
 The British Gallery alone has 3,000+ items of British art.

-In each of this trio of museums, it’s best to get a museum map and ask for recommendations as to what to see.
-Also, on the exterior of the building look for the World War II bomb damage intentionally left unrepaired.
+It’s best to get a museum map at each of these three museums and ask for recommendations as to what to see.
+Also, on the exterior of the building, look for the World War II bomb damage intentionally left unrepaired.

 You may also enjoy: London’s Museum Quarter / Best Things to Do in London in Winter (or Any Time of Year) / London’s West End, Still a Delight

-Across the street, continue your London walk with a visit the Natural History Museum.
+Across the street, continue your London walk with a visit to the Natural History Museum.
 It’s the repository of specimens brought back home by Charles Darwin and other scientists.
-Today there are more than 70 million items in the museum’s collections.
+Today, more than 70 million items are in the museum’s collections.
 Again, scream for help at the front desk.

-From the V&A continue up Brompton Road to the nearby Brompton Oratory.
+From the V&A, continue up Brompton Road to the nearby Brompton Oratory.
 Make a quick stop to see its incredible Italianate interior.
-Then continue on to Harrods, about a leisurely half-hour walk up Brompton.
+Then, continue to Harrods, about a leisurely half-hour walk up Brompton.

-No walk in London would be complete without a visit to Harrods, which claims to have been “at the pinnacle of luxury retail for over 160 years.”
-In fact, Harrods is to shopping what the V&A is to art: if you haven’t been to either you’ll likely be a bit overwhelmed.
-Nevertheless, it’s a place to experience even if you’ve left your credit cards back in the hotel.
+No London walk would be complete without a visit to Harrods, which claims to have been “at the pinnacle of luxury retail for over 160 years.”
+Harrods is to shopping what the V & A is to art: if you haven’t been to either, you’ll likely be overwhelmed.
+Nevertheless, it’s a place to experience even if you’ve left your credit cards in the hotel.

-For a real treat have a meal or drink in one of its 20 restaurants and bars.
+Have a meal or drink in one of its 20 restaurants and bars for a real treat.
 And, as might be expected, there is afternoon tea…

-Just be aware that Harrods has a dress code, and it will refuse entry to anyone wearing attire it considers inappropriate.
-Also barred are “visible tattoos and clothing that contain objectionable language or designs…” Read about it here.
+Just be aware that Harrods has a dress code and will refuse entry to anyone wearing attire it considers inappropriate.
+Also barred are “visible tattoos and clothing that contain objectionable language or designs…” Read the rules here.

 Your wonderful guide to London was akin to actually being there.
 I can’t believe all the famous sites I missed with many right before my eyes.
 No doubt, I will return… soon.